 Disclosure: You may also purchase the products from the sponsored links provided below in this post.
-We earn a small commission for qualified purchases, but it has no impact on your price.
+We obtain a small commission for qualified purchases, but it has no impact on your price.
 They help this site continue to provide valuable information to our readers.

-What Are the Basics of a Drip Hydroponic System
+What Are the Basics of a Hydroponic Drip System

 - Flood and Drain Systems: These systems are also known as Ebb and Flow.
 They work by flooding the growing area with nutrient solution and then draining it back out.
 This process is repeated regularly, typically every few hours.